 -250km radius of Perth for boat use

--Pleasure craft license required and operator to be over 21 years old, 25 years old for Waverunners.
-To rent a pontoon boat, fishing boat or Waverunner, renter must have had their boaters license for a minimum of 1 year, bowriders are a minimum of 3 years unless proof can be provided they have equivalent experience.
+-Pleasure craft license required and operator to be over 21 years old.
+To rent a pontoon boat or fishing boat, renter must have had their boaters license for a minimum of 2 years, bowriders are a minimum of 3 years unless proof can be provided they have equivalent experience.

 -No towing allowed of towable items including tubes, water skis, kneeboards or any other watersports related item that uses a tow rope

--Waiver form must be completed and signed by each member of the group and rental boater safety checklist form must be completed for every operator of the boat so be sure all are present at pickup or delivery location to complete forms
+-Waiver form must be completed and signed by each member of the group and rental boater safety checklist form must be completed for every operator of the boat.
+These can be completed online or we have paper copies available so be sure all are present at pickup or delivery location to complete forms

 -no swimming around boat while engine is running